Affiliate links on SoundGuys may earn us a commission. Learn more.

 If your phone manufacturer nixed the headphone jack, you can always pick up a USB-C adapter.
 It’s a bit cumbersome but does the trick.
 Otherwise, you can always look into cheap true wireless earbuds or USB-C headphones.
 Regarding the latter, though, the technology has yet to impress us.
 In fact, it seems a dead market at this point.

-Being that we’ve been covering the audio industry for some time, we’re acutely aware of what the top of the market is.
-It’s not exactly a huge mystery which companies are great at this sort of thing, and which ones aren’t as much.
+We’ve been covering the audio industry for some time, so it’s not a huge mystery which companies are great at this sort of thing, and which ones aren’t as much.
 However, we give everyone their fair shot because there are always some surprises out there.
-That said, we’ve culled through countless wired earbuds under $20 to find the best possible options for you.
+That said, we’ve culled countless wired earbuds to find the best possible options for you.